tsyne/tsyne/PROS_AND_CONS.md

 #### 4. **Production Apps (Right Now)**

-Jyne is v0.1.0 with limited widgets.
+Tsyne is v0.1.0 with limited widgets.
 Wait for v0.3.0+ or be prepared to:
 - Implement missing widgets yourself
 - Work around limitations
 - Be an early adopter (bugs, API changes)